Grapevine Museums & Galleries

 Since Grapevine was an area hub for commerce, the plaza and the museums located there speak to life on the Grape Vine Prairie and to the larger story of settling Texas.
 The three museums, The Donald Schoolhouse Museum, The Keeling House Museum and the Grapevine Cotton Ginner's Museum feature educational exhibits, hands-on activities and a collection of artifacts dating back to the 19th century.

-For a listing of current events and exhibits please visit our calendar of events.
 Keep up to date to by signing up for our newsletter or volunteer for a chance to give back to the Grapevine community.